TommasoAzz/jolie-examples/online-shopping/coreography.md

 proj(C, Helper) = (1; (*askForHelp*@Buyer | 1); 1 + (1 | <span style="text-decoration: overline">*sendPaymentHelper*</span>@Seller); 1 | *close*@Seller)*

 ## Operation mappings: formal choreography to Jolie operations
+- *initPaymentProcess* will be a Seller operation, RequestResponse;
 - *askForHelp* will be a Helper operation, OneWay;
 - *willUseHelp* will be a Seller operation, OneWay;
 - *sendPayment* will be a Seller operation, OneWay;